Procedures

 The Presiding Member will allow any member of the SCAP to ask relevant questions of any person appearing before it, and may refuse to allow any questions, comment or debate that is in his/her opinion not relevant to the subject matter.

-The SCAP can provide a Microsoft Teams link for representors and applicants where required.
+The SCAP Secretariat can provide a Microsoft Teams link for attendees where required.

 The SCAP discusses and determines applications in private after applicants, representors, council and agencies have left the meeting.

-Subject to numbers, members of the public and media may attend in person but must register with the SCAP Secretary no later than 3:00 pm on the Monday prior to the meeting.
+Subject to numbers, members of the public and media are welcome to attend to observe development assessment applications being heard.
+To attend a SCAP hearing an attendee must register with the SCAP Secretariat no later than 3:00pm the Monday prior to the scheduled hearing date, via DHUD.SCAPSecretary@sa.gov.au.

 Attendees will follow the direction of the Presiding Member and are expected to adhere to the following general meeting protocols:

-• enter the room quietly at the beginning of the meeting or at the start of a new agenda item
+• enter the meeting room quietly at the beginning of the agenda item

-• turn off or switch mobile phones to silent, and any other electronic device i.e. laptops and tablets
+• turn off mobile phones and any other electronic device (i.e. laptops and tablets)

-• cameras and video equipment are not to be brought into the meeting room as recording is not permitted
+• cameras and video equipment are not permitted in the meeting room as recording SCAP hearings is not permitted

-• refrain from talking and eating during the meeting
+• refrain from talking and eating during the hearing

-• to limit disruption and distraction for representors, late attendees will not be permitted to enter a hearing if they arrive more than 5 minutes after the commencement of the hearing.
+• to limit disruptions, late attendees will not be permitted to enter the meeting room if they arrive more than 5 minutes after the scheduled commencement time of the agenda item

 SCAP staff

-While independent of the government, SCAP is supported in its role by the Planning and Land Use Services division of the Department for Trade and Investment.
+While independent of the Government, SCAP is supported in its role by the Planning and Land Use Services division of the Department for Housing and Urban Development.
 Staff provide professional research and advice to the SCAP regarding applications and other matters.
 The SCAP is also able to delegate extensive administrative and decision-making responsibility to certain planning officers of the Department.